PART TEN: PAYMENTS AND COLLECTION

 Excess credit in a tax year

-205A. (a) If the amount of foreign taxes paid in respect of foreign income from a
+205A. (a) If the amount of foreign taxes paid in respect of foreign income from

 certain source exceeds the amount of credit granted in its respect